Chapter 1:

 ‘Bam!’

-An iron hoe bashes the skull of a nearby Goblin.
+An iron hoe bashes the skull of a nearby Goblin in.
 Its head splits open, revealing fleshy red and grey matter.
 Going with the flow, the farmer deftly swings his tool and breaks the spine of another one of the disgusting little critters.

-Not to be outdone by a literal peasant with a farming tool, I threw a few more motes.
-Unfortunately, without the element of surprise, several of my shots miss the panicking Goblins, but a few of my shots land, taking out another two.
+Not wanting to be outdone by a literal peasant with a farming tool, I throw a few more motes.
+Unfortunately, without the element of surprise, several of my shots miss the panicking Goblins, but I manage to take out two more.

-Barely seconds after my intervention, the Goblins’ numbers whittled down to barely more than half of what they started with.
+Barely seconds after my intervention, the Goblins’ numbers had been whittled down to almost half of what they started with.

-With their ranks almost depleted.
-The survivors glance at the corpses and make a hasty retreat.
-Scurrying and squeaking away in fear.
+With their ranks almost depleted, the survivors glance at the corpses and make a hasty retreat, squeaking while scurrying away in fear.

 Unfortunately for them, they were running toward the forest, where I was hiding.